 How To Get There: Walk over from Hang Hau MTR station Exit B or Tseung Kwan O MTR station Exit A.

 On King Street Park

 With approximately a dozen Fuji cherry trees in the park near Shek Mun in Sha Tin, this is one of the lesser-known spots to observe the blossoms.
 You will have invigorating and soothing views of the Shing Mun River alongside green lawns and trees.
-During Spring, the trees attract a number of stunning butterflies making the view incredible no matter what time you visit.
-It is the perfect place to take in the beauty as you stroll or cycle.
+During spring, the trees attract a number of stunning butterflies, making the view incredible no matter what time you visit.
+It is the perfect place to take in the beautiful surroundings as you stroll or cycle.

-Perhaps the biggest selection of cherry Blossom Trees was planted in 2018 in Ngong Ping, with over 400 cherry trees and other spring-flowering varietals.
+One of the largest selections of cherry trees in the territory was planted in 2018 in Ngong Ping, and is among over 400 cherry trees and other spring-flowering varietals.
 It is the perfect spot to stop and smell the sakura.
 With such a wide variety, the flowers start blooming at the end of December and can be admired up to early April.
-Some of the species available to admire include Bellflower Cherry, Bellflower Cherry (Double-flowered), Guangzhou Cherry, Xiaoqiao Cherry, Southern Early Cherry, and Kawazu-zakura.
+Some species available to admire include Bellflower Cherry, Bellflower Cherry (Double-flowered), Guangzhou Cherry, Xiaoqiao Cherry, Southern Early Cherry, and Kawazu-zakura.
 This is surely one of the favourite hanami viewing spots in Hong Kong!

 FAQ about cherry blossoms in Hong Kong